CAISO: Sex and Gender Justice

 About the Campaign

-The Add All Three to the EOA Campaign is a call by a broad coalition of organisations to add protections based on LGBTI status, as well as age and health conditions, to the 20-year-old law.
+The Add All Three to the EOA Campaign is a call by a broad coalition of organisations to add protections based on LGBTQI+ status, as well as age and health conditions, to the 23-year-old law.

 The Equal Opportunity Commission has made similar recommendations since 2011.
 Expanding the law’s protections to include overlooked groups has also been a recommendation of every major international human rights review that Trinidad & Tobago has undergone since 2000.
 Over 25 diverse domestic and regional groups have championed these legislative amendments in various ways over recent years.

-Notwithstanding the significance of Justice Rampersad’s ruling in 2018 in Jones v AG of Trinidad and Tobago, the LGBTI+ community remains at risk of discrimination and violence.
+Notwithstanding the significance of Justice Rampersad’s ruling in 2018 in Jones v AG of Trinidad and Tobago, the LGBTQI+ community remains at risk of discrimination and violence.
 There is, to date, no legislation which explicitly offers protection on the basis of sexual orientation or gender identity.
-CAISO has been advocating for legislative changes, particularly of the Equal Opportunity Act, to expand protections for LGBTI+ people.
+CAISO has been advocating for legislative changes, particularly of the Equal Opportunity Act, to expand protections for LGBTQI+ people.

 The Equal Opportunity Commission and Tribunal safeguard rights by receiving, conciliating, and adjudicating complaints of discrimination in accommodation, service provision, education and employment, on specific grounds.
 There is no cost or lawyer needed to file an EOC complaint.
 However, under the Act, the EOC can only receive complaints related to sex, race/ethnicity, disability, origin, religion and marital status.